The Super Fast Movie Lens developed for NASA

 And it was custom made for NASA for their Apollo Lunar Program to capture pictures of the far side of the moon.
 Also known as the dark side of the moon.
 This was the first time that this side of the moon would be photographed.

-The Zeiss reconnaissance lenses were indispensable tools for landscape planners, cartographers, scientists, reconnaissance and defence agencies.
+The Zeiss reconnaissance lenses were indispensable tools for landscape planners, cartographers, scientists, reconnaissance and defense agencies.

 However, the project got revived by NASA in 1966 for capturing the dark side of the moon.